 33.4 Without prejudice to the generality of clause 33.1, KDDI shall, in relation to any personal data (as defined in the Data Protection Legislation, “Personal Data”) processed in connection with the performance by KDDI of its obligations under these Terms:

-33.4.1 process Personal Data only on the written instructions of the Customer unless KDDI is required by the laws of any member of the European Union or by the laws of the European Union applicable to KDDI to process Personal Data (“Applicable Law”).
-KDDI shall promptly notify the Customer of this prior to performing the processing required by such Applicable Laws unless those Applicable Laws prohibit KDDI from so notifying the Customer;
+33.4.1 process Personal Data only on the written instructions of the Customer unless KDDI is required by the law applicable to KDDI to process Personal Data (“Applicable Law”).
+KDDI shall promptly notify the Customer of this prior to performing the processing required by such Applicable Law unless that Applicable Law prohibits KDDI from so notifying the Customer;

 33.4.2 ensure that it has in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage, to Personal Data, appropriate to the harm that might result from such unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures (such measures may include, where appropriate, pseudonymizing and encrypting Personal Data, ensuring confidentiality, integrity, availability and resilience of its systems and services, ensuring that availability of and access to Personal Data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the technical and organization measures adopted by it);